ansemjo/homepage/content/post/2018/speedtest-plotter.md

 exactly what I was looking for with [gnuplot](http://gnuplot.sourceforge.net/).
 I must admit, it did not feel intuitive at all but fortunately you only have to do this part once.

-After a couple of stackoverflow ansers and a few pages of documentation, this is what I came up
+After a couple of stackoverflow answers and a few pages of documentation, this is what I came up
 with:

     set title "Speedtest Results, acspl smoothing\n\